vfarcic/devops24/manuscript/04-helm.md

 We waited until Jenkins rolled out, and opened it in our favorite browser.
 If we look at the version information located in the bottom-right corner of the screen, we are bound to discover that it is *Jenkins ver.
 2.112* once again.

-We are about to start over one more time so our next step it to purge Jenkins.
+We are about to start over one more time, so our next step it to purge Jenkins.

 ```bash
 helm delete jenkins --purge